rarabecca/FunWithPolymer/README.md

 # This application is a learning application sandbox for me to learn Polymer and web components.

-This README serves a warning that this is probably not useable code and it is very buggy.
+This README serves a warning that this is probably not usable code and it is very buggy.
 You are welcomed to it, just be forewarned.